Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Spell-check a query') and the expected output ('get NCBI's suggested correction'), distinguishing it from sibling tools like pubmed_search_articles or pubmed_fetch_articles which handle retrieval rather than query validation.
+The description clearly states the action ('Spell-check a query') and the resource ('query') and specifies the output ('get NCBI's suggested correction').
+It distinguishes from sibling tools, none of which are for spell-checking.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.